denisvieru9463767/bike-share-de-project/README.md

 Orchestration: Apache Airflow schedules hourly ingestion jobs with robust dependency management.

 Data Modeling: Implements a Star Schema with Slowly Changing Dimensions (SCD) handling via dbt snapshots and incremental models.
+Snowflake was choosen for it's performance  as an OLAP engine powered DW versus traditional Postgres OLTP, where the staging data is stored.
+Using a DW with an OLAP engine speeds up significantly the querying from the BI tool perspective (Superset).

 Visualization: Custom Apache Superset dashboard with deck.gl geospatial maps and cross-filtering capabilities.